XPassion/Kaggle_Home_Credit_Default_Risk/data/note.md

-# Download necessary data from S3 storage
+Folder used to store necessary data files